viktorchernev/DescribeCompiler/README.md

 * 0.9

 ## Notes
 * We currently have inbuilt translators for HTML and JSON.
-If you need to target other languages, you'd have to [write your own translator] - it is very easy.
-I will give updates here when more templates are available.
+If you need to target other languages, you'd have to write your own translator - it is very easy.
+I will give updates here when more translators are available.